Lenovo Yoga C940 14IIL: Review

 Lenovo Yoga C940 14IIL

-The Yoga C940’s graphics performance is vastly improved over its predecessor thanks to Intel’s new Iris Plus GPU, while a discrete GPU is still recommended for the optimum visual experience when playing the latest games.
-Lenovo Yoga C940 14IILhas vastly improved graphics performance thanks to Intel’s new Iris Plus GPU, while you’ll still need a discrete GPU to run the latest games at their native resolution and frame rate.
+The Yoga C940’s graphics performance is vastly improved over its predecessor thanks to Intel’s new Iris Plus GPU.
+At the same time, a discrete GPU is still recommended for the optimum visual experience when playing the latest games.
+Lenovo Yoga C940 14IIL has vastly improved graphics performance thanks to Intel’s new Iris Plus GPU, while you’ll still need a discrete GPU to run the latest games at their native resolution and frame rate.

 On our 3DMark Ice Storm Unlimited graphics test, the Yoga C940 scored 110,911, significantly higher than the Yoga C930’s score of 85,758.
 While the Yoga C940 and the Spectre x360 13 scored 18,408 on the same GPU, the typical premium laptop only managed 97,615.